 Ever needed to ad PDF files in Notion, but you didn't really know how to do that?
 We're here to teach you how to do that.

 Follow this guide if you want to learn how to embed PDFs in Notion!

-The main reason is that can present your PDFs in a nice way, using your favourite no-code tool.
+The main reason is that can fully preview your PDFs in a nice way using your favourite no-code tool.

 Go to your Notion page and type "/PDF".
 This way, you'll add the PDF-embedding block.

 You can also type "/embed".
 Both the "PDF" and the "Embed" blocks work the same for what we're covering in this guide.